 - Alcohol — best to limit to one glass of wine (or grape juice in low sugar content) a day.
 Other alcoholic beverages seem to affect our tummies in not so happy ways and many people want to avoid that “beer belly” so go slow…

 - Have you had your five-a-day (or 10-a-day) of veggies and fruits today?
 Servings of vegetables and fruits count as handfuls and are great for your well-functioning system (we all need to ensure that we are ‘pooping’ at least once a day!) though people with chronic ailments like diabetes need to keep in mind the fructose content and compensate with exercise or medication.
 Think 🤔 about this — are you getting enough nutrients?
 Watch the video below, Nutrilite is a great option for those of us who have very busy lives.

 - Herbs are the spice of life!
 Indeed some herbs are a fabulous way to spice up your meals and are great for your health… careful to your developing GI tract issues and especially with little kids (the simpler meals the better and stay away from the extremely spicy stuff their tummies are more sensitive… some cultures start exposure younger than others which seems to be OK overall!).

-- Go slow with carbs, especially in mid-life, since those of you who may be less physically active or have some intolerances to things like gluten (believe me not all of you need to go gluten free!) are likelier to gain more of that mid-range belly flab.
+- Go slow with carbs, especially in mid-life, since those of you who may be less physically active or have some intolerances to things like gluten (protein not all of you need to go gluten free!) are likelier to gain more of that mid-range belly flab.